allenporter/ml-papers/large-models/hellaswag/README.md

 common to see lowercase vs uppercase mismatches or small grammar fixes (e.g. the data had a typo and the LLM fixed it, or plural differences).
 These were not common enough to be large factors, but enough that it could squeeze out a few points.
+Possible improvements:
-Testing for the simple result like "C)" could help.
+  - Testing for the simple result like `C)` could help.
+  - Lowercase the prompt
 - These results are far lower than observed results.
 Is the prompt setup properly?
 The prompt was based on the Open AI LLM eval, however I didn't try that exact library.
 Could be worth checking an existing harness against the library.
 - Is it zero shot vs 10-shot performance?
 From discussion in https://github.com/ggerganov/llama.cpp/discussions/2321 the prompt only gets a few points difference
 - Looking at https://github.com/EleutherAI/lm-evaluation-harness it's not using the chat completion API.
 Maybe that is part of the problem.